zainabel11/Exploring-the-Microbiome/README.md

-# MicrobeTaxaSARS2
+# TAXAPRO

 ### What is the problem?
-Since the World Health Organization labeled coronavirus disease 19 a pandemic, there has been a significant public involvement from scientists and scientific groups to speed research and development.
-Today, we are lucky to have various tools and publically available data to support several studies and discoveries; yet, limited data on the gut microbiota of CoVID-19 patients have not been well documented.
-The type and abundance of bacteria in the gut may influence the severity of CoVID-19 infection as well as the magnitude of the immune system's reaction to the infection.
-We introduce the MicrobeTaxaSARS2 pipeline and TAXAPRO, which was created to reduce time and effort while eliminating manual mistakes, especially when dealing with large amounts of data.
+The ability to promptly sequence whole genomes at a relatively low cost has revolutionized the way we study microbiomes.
+Microbiologists are no longer limited to studying what can be grown in a lab and instead are given the opportunity to rapidly identify the makeup of microbial communities in a wide variety of environments.
+Analyzing whole genome sequencing (WGS) data is a complex process that involves multiple moving parts and might be rather unintuitive for scientists that don’t typically work with this type of data.
+Thus, to help lower the barrier for less-computationally inclined individuals, TAXAPRO was developed at the 2021 African Society for Bioinformatics and Computational Biology (ASBCB) Omics Codeathon.
+TAXAPRO is an advanced metagenomics pipeline that accurately assembles organelle genomes from whole genome sequencing data.
+TAXAPRO seamlessly combines WGS analysis tools to create a pipeline that automatically processes raw WGS data and presents organism abundance information in both a tabular and graphical format.

 ### Why should we solve it?
 While metagenomics has evolved as a preferred tool for examining bacterial populations, assembling metagenomic data remains difficult, impeding biological discoveries.
 Furthermore, increasing the number of proper gene identifications and translation start locations for each gene, as well as lowering the overall number of false positives, are all desired outcomes.
-To address this challenges the MicrobeTaxaSARS2, will enable for the quick use of assembly and annotation tools, Metaspades and Prodigal (PROkaryotic DYnamic programming Gene-finding ALgorithm), respectively.
-On the other hand, TAXAPRO is a microbiological profiling script code that delivers accurate strain-level profiling.
-Taxonomic classifications that are unambiguous; accurate calculation of organismal relative abundance; species-level resolution; and strain identification and tracking.
+To address this challenges the TAXAPRO pipeline designed to automatically analyze large WGS datasets reducing human intervention, potential for error, and the possible computation barrier involved in such a task and delivers accurate strain-level profiling, with a taxonomic classifications that are unambiguous; accurate calculation of organismal relative abundance; species-level resolution; and strain identification and tracking.

-### What is MicrobeTaxaSARS2 and TAXAPRO?
+### What is TAXAPRO?
-MicrobeTaxaSARS2 is an automated analytic pipeline developed using python at the ASBCB Omics Codeathon in June 2021.
+TAXAPRO is an automated analytic pipeline developed using python at the ASBCB Omics Codeathon in June 2021.
 TAXAPRO is a microbiological profiling script code that delivers accurate strain-level profiling.
 Taxonomic classifications that are unambiguous; accurate calculation of organismal relative abundance; species-level resolution; and strain identification and tracking.
-Both scipts are allowing us to determine the taxonomic diversity and the functional aspects of the gut microbiome of CoVID-19 patients.
+It allows us to determine the taxonomic diversity and the functional aspects of the gut microbiome of CoVID-19 patients in our case.

 ### Overall Workflow
 Here is the workflow for the pipeline:
 ![image](https://user-images.githubusercontent.com/85350037/121264719-e61a8480-c8b7-11eb-8846-4e0062df924c.png)

-### How to use MicrobeTaxaSARS2
+### How to use TAXAPRO
-The most important point in the usage of MicrobeTaxaSARS2 and TAXAPRO is that the two scripts must be in the same location as all the **paired-end** Fastqs (*the reads must be paired-end sequences*) that you're looking to analyse.
+The most important point in the usage of TAXAPRO is that the scripts must be in the same location as all the **paired-end** Fastqs (*the reads must be paired-end sequences*) that you're looking to analyse.
 Then you can cd into the Fastq directory and then use python to run the scripts from there:

 ```